 Disable startup programs on Windows 10

 The real challenge here is deciding what to disable.
-Some programs are very obvious – for example, if you have Dropbox or Google Drive installed, they usually start when your computer boots up so they can sync files.
+Some programs are self-explanatory – for example, if you have Dropbox or Google Drive installed, they usually start when your computer boots up so they can sync files.
 You can disable them, but then they won’t automatically sync files in the background.
-You can disable a chat program like Skype here, but then you won’t be automatically logged in when you start your computer.
+You can disable a chat program like Skype here, but you won’t be automatically logged in when you start your computer.

 Another way to boot Windows 10 faster

-Computers that came with Windows 10 – like the one that came with Windows 8 – use the UEFI firmware, and boot faster for that reason alone.
+Computers that came with Windows 10 – like the one that came with Windows 8 – use the UEFI firmware and boot faster for that reason alone.
 On an older PC that has been upgraded to Windows 10, you could potentially get some boot speed savings by tweaking a few BIOS settings.
-For example, if your BIOS checks your computer’s DVD or network drive every time you boot before it boots from your hard drive, you can change the boot order and have it Boot from hard drive first, which will speed up.
+For example, if your BIOS checks your computer’s DVD or network drive every time you boot before it boots from your hard drive, you can change the boot order and have it Boot from the hard drive first, which will speed up.

 Other general Windows tweaking tips aren’t necessarily helpful.
-Disabling system services won’t provide a noticeable improvement on most computers unless you have heavy service from third-party apps installed.
+Disabling system services won’t provide a noticeable improvement on most computers unless you have bulky service from third-party apps installed.
 Windows 10 will automatically defragment the mechanical hard drive and optimize the SSD drive, so you shouldn’t worry about defragging manually.
 Cleaning your registry won’t help.
 “PC cleaner” applications that promise faster PC speeds don’t deliver on this promise, although they can remove temporary files and free up disk space.

-The startup manager is added to the new Task Manager in Windows 8, but most Windows 10 users will be coming to it directly from Windows 7.
+The startup manager is added to the new Task Manager in Windows 8, but most Windows 10 users will be coming directly from Windows 7.
 The whole management task has been overhauled from Windows 7, too – Felt Comfortable around if you are used to an old one.
 You’ll find a more streamlined way to see the resources used to run the program and the entire system.